Volvo XC90 Review 2024

 Overall verdict on the Volvo XC90

-"Even though it's been on sale since 2015, the latest Volvo XC90 is one of the most desirable SUVs money can buy.
+"The latest Volvo XC90 is still one of the most desirable SUVs money can buy.
 It still looks fresh today, while its upmarket interior is spacious enough to carry seven people.
 Combine that with an electrified engine line-up and the XC90 is very worthy of your consideration."

-The big Volvo also has most of its rivals beaten on the other super-important area for a big SUV: practicality.
+What hasn't changed is how this big Volvo has most of its rivals beaten on the other super-important area for a big SUV: practicality.
 It has seven fiendishly clever seats as standard, more space than most rivals, and an enormous boot.
 All that in a cabin that’s stuffed with luxury equipment and lavishly appointed.
 Not quite as lavishly as its very best rivals, admittedly, but really not far off.

 On the road, meanwhile, the Volvo XC90 has what it takes to live with most of its rivals.
 It’s a very easy-going car to drive, concentrating on wafting its occupants along in comfort and tranquility, rather than trying to provide any excitement, and it’s all the better for it.
+This is especially true if you opt for the air suspension set-up available on the XC90.
 When the road turns twisty, mind you, there’s enough control to keep things feeling stable and assured.
 Not the finest car of its type on either ride or handling, then, but it delivers a good balance of abilities nonetheless.

 And, being a Volvo, you can always have ultimate confidence in the safety of the car.
 The Swedish firm’s peerless knowledge in this area, and the vast amount of safety equipment squeezed into the XC90, make it one of the safest cars in the class, critically important in a car designed to ferry lots of people around.

 Overall, the Volvo XC90 is a really good all-rounder that’s worthy of consideration.
-Class-leading on style, character, safety and practicality, and there-or-thereabouts in every other area.
+Class-leading on style, character, safety and practicality, and in the mix in every other area.
+No wonder it's proved so popular.

 Looking for a used car for sale?
 We've got 100s of Volvo Approved Used Cars for Sale for you to choose from, including a wide range of Volvo XC90s for sale.